 The Maya Biosphere Reserve is located in Guatemala’s northernmost territory.
 This Reserve covers 2.1 million hectares of land and it’s the largest protected area in Central America.

-The Reserve, along with adjacent protected areas of Belize and Mexico, constitutes the heart of ‘Selva Maya’.
-As the biggest tropical forest in the north of the Amazon, the Reserve has vital biological and cultural heritage, providing home to countless endangered species and even ancient Mayan archaeological sites dating back thousands of years.
-One notable example is the ruins of the Mayan temple where American director George Lucas filmed the planet Yavin 4 in the popular ‘Star Wars’ franchise.
+The Reserve and adjacent protected areas of Belize and Mexico constitute the heart of ‘Selva Maya’, making the biggest tropical forest area in the north of the Amazon.
+The Maya Biosphere Reserve has a vital biological and cultural heritage, providing a home to countless endangered species and even ancient Mayan archaeological sites dating back thousands of years.
+One of them, the Tikal National Park, has been declared by UNESCO as both Cultural and Natural World Heritage Site; the site is also known for being chosen by American director George Lucas to film the planet Yavin 4 in the popular ‘Star Wars’ franchise.